metablaster/WindowsFirewallRuleset/README.md

 however you're advised to perform some tests before using it due to it's experimental state.

-3. To revert to your old firewall state (the one in control panel), you will need to delete all the rules from GPO,\
-and set all properties to `"Not configured"` when right clicking on node:\
+3. To revert to your old firewall state (the one in control panel), you will need to delete all off the rules from GPO, and set all properties to `"Not configured"` after right click on node:\
 `Windows Defender Firewall with Advanced Security - Local Group Policy Object`

     Deleting all rules or revetting to previous state can also be done with